Coding and Documenting with Qualcoder

 In qualitative data analysis (QDA) software, codes can be linked to specific segments of data where they appear.
 While the codebook serves as a comprehensive listing of codes, many QDA programs also allow for the organization of these codes in various ways, depending on the features of the software used.

-The REFI-QDA Standard enables interoperability between Qualitative Data Analysis Software (QDAS or CAQDAS) programmes.
+The Rotterdam Exchange Format Initiative (REFI-QDA) is a standard which enables interoperability between Qualitative Data Analysis Software (QDAS or CAQDAS) programs.
 It ensures that a codebook developed in one of the compatible software programs can be exported and imported into any other listed programs.
-QualCoder is currently experimenting with this format, and allows .

 It’s important to note that because each program has unique functionalities regarding codes and their organization, users may encounter some modifications when importing a codebook into a different software environment.